fivetran/dbt_intercom_source/README.md

 # Intercom Source dbt Package ([Docs](https://fivetran.github.io/dbt_intercom_source/))

-> NOTE: Our Intercom [model](https://github.com/fivetran/dbt_intercom) and [source](https://github.com/fivetran/dbt_intercom_source) dbt packages only work with connectors that were [created in July 2020](https://fivetran.com/docs/applications/intercom/changelog) or later.
+> NOTE: Our Intercom [model](https://github.com/fivetran/dbt_intercom) and [source](https://github.com/fivetran/dbt_intercom_source) dbt packages only work with connections that were [created in July 2020](https://fivetran.com/docs/applications/intercom/changelog) or later.
 If you created your connector before July 2020, you must set up a new Intercom connector to use these dbt packages.

 ## What does this dbt package do?
 <!--section="intercom_source_model"-->